juanLovera/OLXItemSearcher/README.md

 * Cocoapods is used for dependencies.

-* API is consumed by Service class, which has all default behaviors and functions to do requests, handle responses and control UI flows.
-All childs of this class can override methods to customize any behavior related to networking.
+* API consumption is in charge of Service class, which has all default behaviors and functions to do requests, handle responses and control UI flows.
+Each child of this class represents one service endpoint and can override super methods to customize any behavior related to networking.
 Please see Class/Service.swift for more information.